pintergreg/software-engineering/practicals/01_project_assignment.md

 > -- Ben Shneiderman

 ::: {.mt-2}
-- create a **user story map** in details for one role's set of features
+- create a **user story map** in details for your team's set of features
     - for example the choreography design
     - you don't have to detail every single role
+    - because each team has its own responsibility
+- create container and component diagrams (C4)
+    - you don't have to detail other team's components,
-    - but give an overview of the system
+    - but display them to give an realistic overview of the system
-    - illustrate the every roles and the connections between them
+    - illustrate every component and the connections between them

 :::